DIY Portable Water Tank For RV Boondocking Using Gravity Fill Camping Water Container VIDEO

 Refilling Water On Shorter Trips

 We have an entire post dedicated to how to refill fresh water tanks during camping trips where we show you 4 different methods so check them out to see which one is best for you.
-(We actually use all of them … it just depends on our particular camping situation.)
+(We actually use all of them, it just depends on our particular camping situation.)

 We use 7 gallon tote jugs to refill our RV fresh water tank on shorter trips.

 But, when we are boondocking for longer periods of time, our travel trailer’s permanent water tanks and our smaller camping water containers don’t have enough water storage capacity to meet our needs.
+That’s when we fill our 35 gallon portable water tank which will give us an extra week or more of dry camping depending on how conservatively we use water.

 No Electricity Requirement